Kristian Yli-Hietanen

-Kristian Yli-Hietanen (born 31 May 1996) is a Finnish professional footballer who plays as a forward for FC Haka in the Veikkausliiga.
+Kristian Yli-Hietanen (born 31 May 1996) is a Finnish professional footballer who plays as a forward.
+Yli-Hietanen holds a dual Finnish-Canadian citizenship.

 Early life

-Born in Tampere, Finland, Yli-Hietanen began playing youth soccer with Ilves, In 2007, he moved to North Vancouver, British Columbia in Canada with his family, where he played youth soccer with North Vanocuver FC.
+Born in Tampere, Finland, Yli-Hietanen began playing youth soccer with Ilves, In 2007, he moved to North Vancouver, British Columbia in Canada with his family, where he played youth soccer with North Vancouver FC.
 After graduating high school at Sutherland Secondary School, he was not recruited by any university programs and began working construction as a labourer and a painter.